 Mastering the above content makes us Poly Sci- Corp Comm “creatures” very sought after.
 A common employer of such graduates is the public sector.
 As we cringe when Ministers dismiss or even guffaw over sensitive issues, being aware and mindful of political sensitivities and being able to communicate them with eloquence and humility is a unique skill that is highly demanded by the various ministries and statutory boards.

 In the commercial sector, banks and other MNCs look to Poly Sci – Corp Comm graduates as their expertise in systems of government help them make more informed decisions when it comes to issues in the company’s branches outside their point of origin.

 Though what I have described here is the value of a Poly Sci – Corp Comm major, the value behind any unique combination of subjects lie in the person reading that combination; if you’ve got unique interests that go beyond your immediate field of study, do not be afraid to develop it further.
 While opting for a second major is one way to do this, other ways could be taking extra modules related to this interest, or applying for internships in that particular field.

-Choose the best options that help you to learn more about that you are truly passionate it, that will be the most valuable asset of your university education.Contribute to Digital Senior: Want to share your thoughts or experiences to help other students just like you?
-Hesitate no more.
-Find out more about submitting an article to Digital Senior and reach out to thousands of readers!
+Choose the best options that help you to learn more about that you are truly passionate it, that will be the most valuable asset of your university education.Review your course Have something to say about your course?
+Help other people with your review and get rewarded at the same time.
+Find out more about submitting a review to Digital Senior.